skynowa/dotfiles/README.md

 ## BASH

-- Include Linux equivalents for:
-    - Trim new lines and copy to clipboard
-    - Flush DNS cache
-    - Empty trash
-    - Move file to trash
 - Include BASH theme
 - Setup VCPrompt installation http://vcprompt.com/
 - BASH-help function to output all aliases and functions, along with a basic